MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

    :::image type="content" source="../../assets/images/bots/group-chat-add-Bot.png" alt-text="Screenshot shows add your bot to chat.":::

-1. Enter the name of a person or chat in the search field.
+1. Enter the name of a chat or meeting in the search field.

    :::image type="content" source="../../assets/images/bots/add-bot-to-chat.png" alt-text="Screenshot shows bot added to a chat.":::